quang-phong/quang-phong/README.md

 ## 🧑🏻‍🚀 About

-🎓 I am a data scientist and software developer, having Master's degree in Business Intelligence and Smart Services, and Bachelor's degree in International Business and Economics.
-Leveraging my experience as a data scientist, software developer, machine learning developer, researcher, and math teacher, I can play technical, commercial, and management roles in data-intensive projects.
+🎓 A data scientist and software developer with Master's degree in Business Intelligence and Smart Services.

-🛬 I am based in Utrecht, the Netherlands 🇳🇱.
+🛬 Currently based in Rotterdam, the Netherlands 🇳🇱.

 ## 🚀 Tech stacks